Goblin market, Arthur Rackham

 - by thieving from market stalls.
 The fairies are sometimes encountered in a market place, invisible to all but the person who has touched fairy ointment on an eye and who thereby is no longer fooled by fairy glamour.
 The punishment for observing the fairies at work is loss of sight in the eye effected.

 Nonetheless, fairies are also said to indulge in labour and trade just like humans.
-One Welsh tale reports them mowing, herding and mining, just like their human neighbours.
-This is just another instance of the close parallels between our society and theirs.
+One Welsh tale reports them mining and undertaking farming tasks such as mowing and herding, just like their human neighbours.
+They build extensively and they manufacture cloth.
+These are just other instances of the close parallels between our society and theirs.

 Some folk tales certainly indicate that fairies possess their own independent wealth, in the form of gold, silver and cattle, though it must be conceded that this may originally have been stolen from humans, as pilfering was consistently reported to be a key element in the elvish economy (Wentz pp.106.
 144, 147 & 151).
 An odd account from Wales records the fairly common practice of fairies leaving gold in return for a water left out by humans- except in this case the coins were said to be of unknown provenance, not British currency but unfamiliar pieces marked with a harp on one side (John Rhys, Celtic folklore p.6).